qwiklabs-04/horizon-sdv/docs/workloads/android/abfs.md

      - Deselect `NO_PUSH` and wait for image creation to complete.
    - Open `Android Workflows → Environment → ABFS → Docker Image Template`
      - Deselect `NO_PUSH` and wait for image creation to complete.
-   - Open `Android Workflows → Environment → ABFS → Server`
+   - Open `Android Workflows → Environment → ABFS → Server Administration → Server Operations`
      - Ensure `ABFS_TERRAFORM_ACTION` is `APPLY`
      - Select `Build` and wait for server VM instance to complete creation.
+   - Open `Android Workflows → Environment → ABFS → Server Administration → Get Server Details`
+     - Select `Build`.
+     - Job will report failure if the server has not been provisioned correctly for ABFS.
-   - Open `Android Workflows → Environment → ABFS → Uploader`
+   - Open `Android Workflows → Environment → ABFS → Uploader Administration → Uploader Operations`
      - Ensure `ABFS_TERRAFORM_ACTION` is `APPLY`
      - Select `Build` and wait for uploader VM instances to complete creation.
+   - Open `Android Workflows → Environment → ABFS → Uploader Administration → Get Uploader Details`
+     - Select `Build`.
+     - Job will report failure if any of the uploader instances have not been provisioned correctly for ABFS.
    - **Note**:
       - There are additional parameters, currently set to defaults, e.g. `UPLOADER_GIT_BRANCH` is set to seed `android-15.0.0_r36`
       - Refer to specific README files and parameter descriptions for additional details.